cs0317/SVAuth/SVAuth/IntegrationExamples/hotcrp/README.md

 # HotCRP integration

+# Requirements
-Assuming a working installation of HotCRP is running at `http://localhost:8080`.
+A working installation of HotCRP is running at `http://localhost:8000`.
-The source tree directory is at `hotcrp` folder.
+The source tree directory is at `/opt/hotcrp` folder.
+SVAuth is running on at `https://localhost:4000`.
+Docker and docker-compose are installed.

 ## HotCRP docker image
 HotCRP docker file is included.
 To build and run the image: